 Note: OGC, organic gaseous carbon; VOC, volatile organic compound.

-Some of the difficulties we see for NFR categories 1A2 (), 1A4a () and 1A4c () are also a problem for residential combustion, and there are additional problems:
+Some of the difficulties for NFR categories 1A2 (), 1A4a () and 1A4c () are also applicable for residential combustion, and there are additional issues:

-A very large number of individual combustion appliances and a wide range of combustion technologies are in use, so it can be very difficult to determine what the appliance population looks like in a given country (e.g. whether solid fuels are burnt in open fires, stoves or small boilers, etc., or, if it is a mixture, what the proportions are).
+A very large number of individual combustion appliances and a wide range of combustion technologies are in use, so it can be very difficult to determine the characteristics of the appliance population in a given country (e.g. whether solid fuels are burnt in open fires, stoves or small boilers, etc., or, if it is a mixture, what the proportions are).

 The use of the appliances has generally not been subject to regulation (other than perhaps controls over fuel quality) and so it is difficult to be certain about the operation of devices.
 In some cases, such as with solid fuel open fires and stoves, the way that the device is operated will have a significant impact on emissions.